The holiday season is here! But besides the quality family time, festive activities, and giving, this time of year presents a bit of a dilemma…

 Replace traditional mashed potatoes with steamed, whipped cauliflower, and see if anyone notices!

 - With a hand blender, whip lightly steamed cauliflower.
-(If you don’t have a steamer and decide to boil, make sure to strain the cauliflower before blending to get rid of any excess water)
+(If you don’t have a steamer and decide to boil your cauliflower, make sure to strain it before blending to get rid of any excess water)

-- Add organic butter, dried (crushed) rosemary, garlic, Himalayan sea salt and pepper.
+- Add the organic butter, dried (crushed) rosemary, garlic, Himalayan sea salt and pepper.